dliakin/cv/README.md

-This branch is for hosting my HTML CV un url: https://dlyakin.github.io/cv/
+This branch is for hosting my HTML and CSS CV on Git Pages on url: <a href="https://dlyakin.github.io/cv/html cv">LINK to HTML CV</a>